 What’s On Event Calendar

 The What’s On Event Calendar is the best source for everything that is going on in Reykjavík.
-Check out this website regularly to get ideas on how to spend your days!
+Check out this website regularly to get ideas for spending your days!

 If you’re going for a drink in Iceland, you will quickly notice it’s an easy way to spend money.
 Appy Hour is an app that comes in handy for those looking to save some bucks.
-It lists the locations, times, and prices of the many happy hours in Reykjavík.
+There you can see where to find happy hour in Reykjavík, times, and prices.

 The next website is not fun per se but can be very useful if you want to get a better idea of how much you’re spending on a night out: Oanda currency converter.
 They also have a currency converter app.